A framework of partial error correction for intermediate-scale quantum computers: Acknowledgements

-\section{Acknowledgements}
+For our numerical results, we developed techniques based on the combination of techniques used in simulations of noisy, error-corrected and error-detected quantum circuits as laid out in Supplementary Information II--VI.

+\section{\MakeUppercase{Acknowledgements}}

-We thank Max Hunter Gordon, M.~Cerezo, Zoe Holmes and Patrick Coles for discussions.
+We thank Max Hunter Gordon, Marco Cerezo, Zo\"e Holmes and Patrick Coles for discussions.
 The research for this publication has been supported by a grant from the Priority Research Area DigiWorld under the Strategic Programme Excellence Initiative at Jagiellonian University.
-This resarch has been partially supported by U.S. DOE, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
+This research has been partially supported by U.S. DOE, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.

 NK and TO have been supported by the U.S. Department of Energy (DOE) through a quantum computing program sponsored by the Los Alamos National Laboratory (LANL) Information Science and Technology Institute.
 NK acknowledges support by the EPSRC Centre for Doctoral Training in Controlled Quantum Dynamics.
 SW acknowledges support by the Samsung GRP grant.
 TO acknowledges support by the EPSRC through an EPSRC iCASE studentship award in collaboration with IBM Research.
 DB acknowledges support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 955479.
 LC acknowledges support from LANL LDRD program under project number 20230049DR.
 PC acknowledges support by the National Science Centre (NCN), Poland under project 2022/47/D/ST2/03393.